 For any questions or queries you can contact us at:email@example.com

 The projects of the Automobile Club are based on teams of students who want to put into practice the theoretical knowledge acquired in their different bachelor's degrees.
 In these projects, students find the opportunity to develop their interests within a team dynamic with common goals.
-We currently have five different projects underway with which we want to cover a wide range of technologies and modalities within the automotive world.
+We currently have six different projects underway with which we want to cover a wide range of technologies and modalities within the automotive world.

 From the Automobile Club we offer different training courses and workshops.
 Although the initial offer is always expanded based on the interests of our members, the workshops planned for this academic year are as follows.